 Red Bird has grown in the years since – publishing numerous chapbooks, pamphlets and broadsides and expanding our flock from one to a team of many.

-As 2019 nears its mid-point, we begin our ninth year.
-In this time we have published over 170 chapbooks, a handful of pamphlets and over a dozen broadsides.
-During our reading periods we receive manuscripts from the world over, and our community of authors, which initially drew from the Hamline University MFA community, now represents authors residing in the United States, Canada, Europe, the Middle East, and the South Pacific.
+As 2020 unfolds, we begin our tenth year.
+Over the years we have published over 170 chapbooks, a handful of pamphlets and more than a dozen broadsides.
+During our reading periods we receive manuscripts from the world over, and our community of authors, which initially drew from Hamline University's MFA in Creative Wrting community, now represents authors residing in the United States, Canada, Europe, the Middle East, and the South Pacific.

 Our designers continue to experiment and innovate with book design, ensuring that each Red Bird title is truly unique.
 We have chapbooks and map books, pamphlet stitch and stab bindings, a star book and a whole host of forms in between.
 There is talk of scrolls and micro chaps in the future.
 Each new possibility we accept has its own possibilities in terms of form.